-With the hustle and bustle that fall seems to bring, I can't think of anything better than stocking the freezer full of a couple of homemade casseroles: there is something about these piping hot, one-dish meals that can satisfy the weariest of souls.
-This from-scratch version of King Ranch Casserole gets rid of the cans and is destined to become a modern day classic.
+With all the hustle and bustle in our daily lives, I can't think of anything better than stocking the freezer with a couple of homemade casseroles.
+There is something about these piping-hot, one-dish meals that can satisfy the weariest of souls.
+This from-scratch version of King Ranch Casserole gets rid of the cans and is destined to become a modern-day classic.

 The King Ranch Casserole is definitely a staple at Texas potlucks, picnics, birthdays, and funerals.
 The recipe originated around the time that canned condensed soup was making its debut, although nobody in particular seems to claim it.
 I couldn't find much of its history online (if you know something I don't, let me know in the comments!) or on my bookshelf, despite there being a recipe for it in almost every community and junior league cookbook I own.

 Y'all probably know by now that I have a certain fondness for making casseroles from scratch.
 I have actually been tweaking this recipe for King Ranch Casserole for a couple years now!
 I can confidently say that this recipe will please even the pickiest of palates because it even impressed my casserole-hating fiancé.
 (He thinks a casserole is merely a vehicle for Frank's buffalo hot sauce.)
 Don't be intimidated by the long ingredient list.
 I promise it's a cinch to make!

 To say it is hearty is an understatement — this dish was meant to warm souls and mend heartaches.
 All I'm saying is that I wouldn't plan on going for a run afterwards if I were you.
 And although it definitely doesn't claim everyday dinner status, I bet anyone would be excited to find this on their doorstep in a time of need.
 So go ahead, make two and share!

 Serves 6 to 8